supabase/edge-runtime/docs/usage.md

 ## The edge-runtime CLI

 Edge runtime is based on [Deno](https://deno.land) and try to follows the same concepts of it.
-One of them is the edge-runtime is primary a CLI based app and have different commands as well parameters.
+One of them is the edge-runtime is also a **CLI** based app and can run particular file code.
+> Just like `deno run` but with some differences

 The easiest way to use edge-runtime is by running it from docker: